 - Provides links to programming walkthroughs that use C# and a brief description of each walkthrough.

 - This section contains the reference material on the C# language.
-This material will help you understand the syntax and semantics of C#.
+This material helps you understand the syntax and semantics of C#.
 It also includes reference material on types, operators, attributes, preprocessor directives, compiler switches, compiler errors, and compiler warnings.

-- Links to the latest version of the C# Specifications in Microsoft Word format.
+- Links to the latest versions of the C# language specification.